nefarius/docs.nefarius.at/docs/projects/ViGEm/How-to-Install.md

 - Open Windows 10's `Apps and Features` by pressing ++win+x++ and selecting it from the menu
 - Use the search box _in the center_ to look for `Emulation` or `Nefarius`
-- Click on `Nefarius Nefarius Gamepad Emulation Bus Driver` and select `Uninstall`
+- Click on `Nefarius Virtual Gamepad Emulation Bus Driver` and select `Uninstall`
   ![UninstallingViGEm](images/UninstallingViGEm.png)
 - Follow the uninstaller's instructions
 - Done.
 If you get prompted to reboot, do so and that's it!